stroebs/simple-vsftpd/README.md

 # stroebs/simple-vsftpd

 Minimal Alpine Linux Docker container with `vsftpd` exposed, supports PASV connections.
+Stored as an automated build on Dockerhub: [stroebs/simple-vsftpd](https://hub.docker.com/r/stroebs/simple-vsftpd)

 The entry script uses Augeas to configure VSFTPd and at the time of compiling this, `seccomp_sandbox` was missing from the Augeas lenses, so it had to be included manually.

 Will only chroot users if `SYMLINK` is not set.
+Useful if you want to mount volumes per user.

 ## Environment Options